cloudmesh/classes/docs/source/lesson/iot/hardware.rst

 ----------

 It is fun to attach sensors to your IoT board.
-There are many kits ab]vailable and we encourage you to do comparisions.
+There are many kits available and we encourage you to do comparisons.
 One such kit is

 -  $29.99 `Elegoo 37
    Sensors <https://www.amazon.com/Elegoo-Upgraded-Modules-Tutorial-Arduino/dp/B01MG49ZQ5/ref=sr_1_7?s=electronics&ie=UTF8&qid=1499251441&sr=1-7&keywords=elegoo>`__